 Buying professional indemnity (PI) insurance can feel a bit like trying to choose a phone contract.
 Lots of options, lots of small print – and a nagging feeling the cheapest deal might not be the right one.

 The good news?
-Once you understand where you can buy PI insurance, and the pros and cons that come with each, it’s much easier to feel confident you're making the right decision.
+Once you understand all your options for where and how to buy PI insurance, and the pros and cons with each, it’s much easier to feel you're making the right decision.

 What actually matters when buying professional indemnity insurance?

-But before we look at where to buy professional indemnity insurance, you should know the factors that could influence the route you plump for:
+But before we look at where and how to buy professional indemnity insurance, you should know the factors that may influence which route you plump for:

 - Cost – what you’ll pay now for your policy (and what might cost extra later)

-- Extent of cover – how well your policy fits with what your business does
+- Suitability of cover – how well your policy fits what your business actually does

 - Help with claims – who's there to support you if something goes wrong.

-You'll need to keep all three in mind when deciding where to buy your professional indemnity insurance from.
-So let's take a closer look at the different options, starting with…
+You'll need to keep all three of these factors in mind when deciding where to buy your professional indemnity insurance from.
+So let's take a closer look at the three different options, starting with…

 Should you use a price comparison website to buy PI insurance?